-If you would like to sign a student up for an Essentials course this summer, please ensure that each student is assigned to a mentor.
+Since online credit recovery students typically need extra support in order to succeed, we request that each student enrolled in our Essentials courses is assigned to a mentor.
 If a school-provided mentor is not an option during the summer term, then parents can elect to serve as their student’s online learning mentor.

 Parents: if you’d like to learn more about what it means to be the mentor of an online learner, please feel free to check out our free series of guides to best practices in online learning!